Kirouane-Ayoub/qlora_tunner/README.md

 QLORA Fine-Tuner is a Python library designed for efficient fine-tuning of Large Language Models (LLMs) using quantized low-rank adapters.
 It reduces the number of trainable parameters and GPU memory requirements, making fine-tuning accessible for a wide range of applications.

 ## Qlora :
-QLoRA, or Quantized Low Rank Adapters, is a new approach to fine-tuning large language models (LLMs) that uses less memory while maintaining speed.
+QLoRA, or Quantized Low-Rank Adapters, is a new approach to fine-tuning large language models (LLMs) that uses less memory while maintaining speed.
 It was developed by researchers at the University of Washington and released in May 2023.

 QLoRA works by first quantizing the LLM to 4-bits, which reduces the model's memory footprint significantly.
-The quantized LLM is then fine-tuned using a technique called Low Rank Adapters (LoRA).
+The quantized LLM is then fine-tuned using a technique called Low-Rank Adapters (LoRA).
 LoRA enables the refined model to preserve the majority of the accuracy of the original LLM while being significantly smaller and quicker.

 ## Key Features: